Murder of Gordon Church: Aftermath

 Following the murder, Wood and Archuleta fled the area in Church's car, with Wood driving.
 They traveled north on I-15 and abandoned the vehicle in Salt Lake City.
 Their clothing remained covered in Church's blood, so they went to a nearby store to purchase new clothes.
 Archuleta told the store clerk that the stains were from a rabbit hunting trip the previous night.
 The men subsequently discarded their old clothes in a drainage ditch and hitchhiked back to Cedar City.

 The following day, Wood, who was reportedly panicking over his involvement in the crime, confessed to his parole officer that he had witnessed Archuleta commit a murder.
 On November 24, he led authorities to the scene of the crime and provided a statement to Millard County officials, after which he was arrested.
 Archuleta was arrested shortly thereafter in Cedar City.

-Trials
+Trials and appeals

 Archuleta was convicted of first-degree murder in the killing of Church.
 On December 20, 1989, he was sentenced to death.
 Ultimately, it is believed that Archuleta was the primary instigator of the crime.
 He remains on Utah's death row at Utah State Prison.
 In 2023, he was one of four death row inmates who filed a lawsuit against the state of Utah, challenging its capital punishment statutes.

 On March 14, 1990, Wood was sentenced to life in prison for his role in Church's murder.
 As the jury could not unanimously agree on a death sentence he was spared the death penalty.
+Wood was transferred to a correctional facility in Idaho after his conviction.
+In 2013, he was moved to a correctional facility in Oregon, where he currently resides.

+In 1995, during a rehearing, the decision for Wood to serve the remainder of his life in prison was upheld.
+He continued to make requests for a redetermination hearing over the years.
+In 2021, the Utah Board of Pardons and Parole agreed to take his request, and he was granted a parole hearing.
+This was due to Wood's supposed positive institutional behavior and his programming and rehabilitation efforts.
+The board also took into consideration his age at the time of the crime and current sentencing guidelines.

+In 2024, Wood's hearing was held.
+He claimed to be a different person from who he once was and had not wanted Church to die.
+Church's brother, Kevin Church, spoke at the hearing and called Wood a "con man and a liar", claiming he had never accepted responsibility for his involvement in the crime.
+Kevin was also angered by how Wood referred to himself as the "accomplice", claiming he believed Wood was more evil than Archuleta, because Archuleta at least admitted what he did.
+In January 2025, the Utah Board of Pardons and Parole announced that Wood would not be granted parole.
+However, they scheduled another hearing for 2038, meaning Wood must remain in prison until at least then.